Asemkass/Assignment-2/README.md

 5. **Histogram** – Product price distribution.
 6. **Scatter Plot** – Product count vs total order value per order.

+**Additional Features:**

+* **Excel Export** – Export all datasets used for visualizations to `.xlsx` files with formatted headers, number formats, and filters.
+* **Interactive Time Slider** – Filter charts (e.g., line chart of shipping costs) by specific time ranges dynamically.

-All charts are saved to the `charts/` folder.
+All charts and exported Excel files are saved to the `charts/` and `exports/` folders respectively.

 ---